 - Smartphone Photo Printer – Okay, this is mostly just because it’s cool, but how many of us never print out the great digital pictures we take on our phones?
 Whether to put memories from home on a bulletin board in their dorm room or keep photos of their family on a desk at work, this edge-to-edge portable photo printing device makes it a whole lot easier by syncing directly with a student’s phone.

 - Bluetooth or Noise-cancelling Headphones – Most students covet these if they don’t have them.
 Some study better listening to their latest playlist, while others want to tune everything out.
-Either way, there are a wide range of prices for these two holiday gift ideas.
+Either way, there is a wide range of prices for these two-holiday gift ideas.

 - Portable Phone Charging Station or Power Bank – We’ve never met a student who didn’t get frustrated when their phone died in the middle of a text or conversation.
-This gift fixes that problem, whether you choose a 10,000, 20,000 or 50,000 mAh charger.
-You can also go for a solar charger or rechargeable USB battery pack for all of their devices.
+This gift fixes that problem, whether you choose a 10,000, 20,000, or 50,000 mAh charger.
+You can also go for a solar charger or rechargeable USB battery pack for all of your devices.

 - More Tech Ideas – Students can always use extra storage in the form of thumb drives or an external hard drive for backing up their files.
 Other great ideas include tablets, extra-long charging cables, and activity trackers.

 - Coffee – These can be gift cards to the local coffee shop, a monthly shipment of their favorite coffee beans, a single-serve coffee pot with coffee pods, or a great hot tumbler for carrying to class or the office.